Scripture: Psalm 147:3

 Continue Through the Life Library

 When love ends, what remains can feel quiet, heavy, and unfinished.
-This chapter reflects on heartbreak, healing, and the slow work of becoming whole again.
+This chapter reflects on heartbreak, healing, and the slow work of becoming whole again without pretending the love never mattered.

 Read this chapter →Scripture: 1 Corinthians 13:11

 I mistook intensity for love, urgency for intimacy, and being needed for being chosen.
-This chapter reflects on learning what real love is not.
+This chapter reflects on learning what real love is not so healthier love becomes easier to recognize.

 Read this chapter →Scripture: Proverbs 4:23

-There comes a moment when love stops asking you to explain yourself and starts asking you to protect yourself.
-This chapter reflects on learning the difference between patience and self-abandonment—and how boundaries became an act of respect, not rejection.
+There comes a moment when love stops asking you to keep explaining yourself and starts asking you to protect your peace.
+This chapter reflects on boundaries, self-respect, and learning when walking away becomes an act of love instead of rejection.

 Read this chapter →Scripture: Lamentations 3:31-33